Supporting Southsiders during the COVID-19 outbreak

 Please check with local Southside groups or go to Ready Scotland should you want more information.

-The Southside Self Isolation Support website and Facebook page is another great place to support those self isolating.
+The Glasgow Helps website, Southside Self Isolation Support website and it's Facebook page are great place to support those self isolating.
 Should you be able and willing to help out, please get in touch with them.

 If you are looking to reach people who may not have access to internet, please contact local groups and organisations to see how you can help.